This PDF is the current document as it appeared on Public Inspection on 12/03/2013 at 08:45 am.

 Overseas Private Investment Corporation.

-This rule implements revisions to the Overseas Private Investment Corporation's (“OPIC”) regulations governing the production of nonpublic testimony or records for court proceedings, commonly known as Touhy regulations after Touhy v.
-Ragen.
+This rule proposes revisions to the Overseas Private Investment Corporation's (“OPIC”) regulations governing the production of nonpublic testimony or records for court proceedings, commonly known as Touhy regulations after Touhy v.
+Ragen, 340 U.S. 462 (1951).

 FOR FURTHER INFORMATION CONTACT: